 But while the IRS will generally not grant an HOA non-profit status, it still allows an HOA to have tax-favored treatment.
 It also allows the HOA to choose which tax forms to file on an annual basis.
 It does not allow this for any other type of entity.
 Let take a closer look.

-HOA Tax Return: What are the filing options?
+HOA Tax Return: What are the filing requirements?

 HOAs have great tax filing flexibility.
 They are allowed to file form 1120 or form 1120-H. They can choose which form to file each year and may even switch from year to year.
 This is a nice option to have.